 Module 13: Association Mapping: GWAS and Sequencing Data

 Instructors: Timothy Thornton and Michael Wu

-This module assumes the material in Module 1 and it serves as the foundation for many later modules.
+Module description: This module assumes the material in Module 1 and it serves as the foundation for many later modules.
 Topics covered include: basic probability and Mendelian genetics; Hardy-Weinberg equilibrium; inbreeding coefficients; population structure; recombination and genetic linkage; linkage disequilibrium; measures of relatedness; haplotype frequency estimation with unphased genotypes, genetic association testing; association testing in the presence of population structure and/or relatedness.
 Many methods are illustrated with implementation in R, and the module is most useful for students with basic familiarity with R. Other public domain software will be introduced, such as HAPLOVIEW, LOCUSZOOM, and PLINK.
 There is substantial overlap with Module 8.
+Assumes the material in Module 1, Probability and Statistical Inference, and some familiarity with R, to the level covered In Module 3.
 Background reading: Weir, B.S.
 1996.
 Genetic Data Analysis II.
 Sinauer Associates; Thornton and McPeek.
 2010 ROADTRIPS: Case-Control Association Testing with Partially or Completely Unknown Population and Pedigree Structure.
 American Journal of Human Genetics 86:172–184.